← Intrepid Scientific·Insights

 6. The Global Horizon: EU GMP and the Export Strategic Advantage

-The amendment of 21 CFR § 1312.30 is a sea change, making state-licensed medical products eligible for DEA import and export permits.
+The amendment of 21 CFR § 1312.30 is a significant change, making state-licensed medical products eligible for DEA import and export permits.
 U.S. manufacturers can now compete globally, provided they meet international quality benchmarks.

 The EU-GMP Bridge